rwbl/domoticz-webapp-sitecontrol/README.md

 * Control heating (HomematicIP) & lights (Philips Hue)
 * Information only for weather data, key dates and status postbox

-The goal has been to develop a prototype first, i.e. workout the concept with initial functionalitz, to be able to enhance or modify the application further.
+The goal has been to develop a Node-RED prototype first, i.e. workout the concept with initial functionality, to be able to enhance or modify the application further.
 _This solution is also ment as a trigger for ideas or as a suggestion building an alternate GUI (WebUI) to access the Domoticz Homeautomation System._

 The WebUI is translated into German.